Regional-Modeling-LATMOS-IGE/WRF-Chem-training/exercise-1/Exercise-1.md

 In this tutorial we will only work with Real cases.

 # Exercise objective
-Setup of a regional model domain over Europe, run a real case for the dates 1 - 7 January 2019.
+Setup of a regional model domain over Europe, run a real WRF case for the dates 1 - 7 January 2019.

 > INCLUDE SCREENSHOT OF DOMAIN HERE